Telicity: Tending towards a goal

 telic verbs are verbs expressing an action tending towards a goal envisaged as realized in a perfective tense, but as contingent in an imperfective tense; atelic verbs, on the other hand, are verbs which do not involve any goal nor endpoint in their semantic structure, but denote actions that are realized as soon as they begin.

 Quantization and cumulativity

 Perhaps the most commonly assumed definition of telicity nowadays is the algebraic definition proposed by Manfred Krifka.
 Krifka defines telic expressions as ones that are quantized.
 Atelic ones can be defined in terms of cumulative reference.
-An expression 'P' can be said to be quantized if and only if it satisfies the following implication, for any choice of x and y:
+An expression 'P' can be said to be quantized if and only if it satisfies the following implication, for any choice of events x and y: